JakubTabor/Transfer_Learning_Deep_Learning/README.md

 # I use "Image" to open rose image of index[1] and I also check tulips by creating list of them and showing one image
 # I organize first lists of my images and then their indexes into numerical values and check first rose image
 # Now I use "cv2.imread" of first image of rose to check the shape of image, I need to resize and scale my image
+# So I use "cv2" and resize method "(224,224)" this will be new shape of my image, now I gonna do this on all my images